MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 ---
 lab:
-  title: Analyze text in Microsoft Foundry
+  title: Analyze text in Microsoft Foundry (deprecated)
   description: In this exercise, you will use Azure Language in Foundry, Microsoft's platform for creating intelligent applications, to analyze hotel reviews.
   duration: 20 minutes
   level: 100